DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "....!"

-Rinne jumped and hugged crouching Kay.
+Rinne jumped and hugged crouching Kai.

 "....It was scary... my...body...it was chilling..."

 She was almost crying.
-Rinne was shaking while clinging onto Kay's neck.
+Rinne was shaking while clinging onto Kai's neck.

 "Really...
 It was really...So...Scary..."